wholder/Cheetah3DParser/README.md

 Notice the bytes making up each `int` are in big endian format!

 #### UV Coords
-UV Coords seem to follow the order in which the polygon faces are eunmerated in "`polygons`" Data item, such as:
+UV Coords seem to follow the order in which the polygon faces are eunmerated in the previously-mentioned Data item named "`polygons`", such as:
 ```
 Objects[1].uvcoords: Data (465504 bytes) - name: Dreyar
   // first pair of float values in each set is UV Coord set 0, 2nd is set 1